 Energy balls or “bliss balls” are one of my favourite snacks on the go.
 I love how easy they are to personalise with flavours and ingredients you love and how portable they are once you make a batch.
 Better yet, energy balls are a no-bake treat so there’s very little effort or wait time involved before you can take a sweet bite and savour the moment.

 Energy balls are energy-dense, meaning they’re often made with dried fruits as the binding, nuts and seeds to make up the bulk, and whatever other superfoods you like.
-You can always add nut butter and powders like raw cacao, maca, and collagen to boost nutrition and customise the flavour.
+You can always add paleo protein powder, nut butter and powders like raw cacao, maca, and collagen to boost nutrition and customise the flavour.

 These are a fantastic, healthy option I recommend to so many people who need a little boost throughout the day – hikers, growing kids, breastfeeding mums, and early morning gym-goers.
 Let’s not leave out those of us who just like a little something sweet to pick us up in the afternoon!
 Bliss balls are for everyone, and there are so many possibilities.
 I’d love to share my favourite paleo-friendly bliss balls with you today.